Before you begin

-/usr/local.
-If you have an earlier version of Singularity installed, you should first remove it before continuing with the following installation commands.
+If you have an earlier version of Singularity installed, you should remove it before executing the installation commands.

 /usr/local but the configuration directory is

 If you omit the

 --sysconfdir option , the configuration file will be installed in

 --prefix option, Singularity will be installed in the